Michael Crowley, writing at TNR yesterday, on press coverage of The Pirate Story :

 But the result — a dramatic and successful rescue operation by U.S. Special Operations forces — left Obama with an early victory that could help build confidence in his ability to direct military actions abroad…

 …if, I suppose, you previously had no confidence whatsoever in this president’s ability to do that.
 (And to you, “a senior White House official” says, via the Post, that the handling and outcome of this Pirate Situation “is the latest indication that the national security team is working well together.
-These folks have spent a lot of time together, including with the president, in the first couple months, and they have a good working relationship.”)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+These folks have spent a lot of time together, including with the president, in the first couple months, and they have a good working relationship.”)Liz Cox Barrett is a writer at CJR.